cgardn/cgardn.github.io/_posts/2020-03-16-and-now-an-actual-update.md

 it unless you really have to), so I think it's best to just remove the hamburger and try to keep the buttons small enough to fit on the header.
-I also have an image that brings you back to the home page, and I'd like to add one more button for "Back to Search," so 1 image and 3 buttons isn't enough to justify a hamburger in my opinion.
+I also have an image that brings you back to the home page, and I'd like to add one more button for "Back to Search," so I can't justify a hamburger when there's enough space to fit everything without one.

 Finally, I am aware that my UI powers are held back by not using React or some other modern frontend framework, but I'm still wrapping my head around the